Info for Speakers

 Here, you will find information about the six types of speaking roles our 35 invited speakers hold.

-Plenary Talks
+Keynote Talks

 We invite two accomplished mathematicians who are active leaders in supporting and advocating for marginalized mathematicians to give an inspiring 50 minute talk that ties together the conference themes of: career advancement, experiences of marginalized mathematicians, representation, and conference participants forming an allied community.